scverse/cookiecutter-scverse/{{cookiecutter.project_name}}/docs/developer_docs.md

 TODO

--   API explanation
--   Requirements:

-    -   We strongly encourage you to
-        -   write tests
-        -   adapt an scverse-like api (although other apis may make sense)
-        -   embrace semantic versioning

--   Setting up RTD

-    -   make sure to check PR builds

 -   tutorials

     -   This repository is currently set-up for including jupyter notebooks in ipynb format _including outputs_.
         We are thinking about adding CI builds for tutorials in the future, but this can be challenging depending on the resource requiresments to build the tutorials.
 See the discussion at <> if you are interested in this feature.

--   installing the package with hatch
--   versioning

-    -   by default, this package is set-up to use `hatch`'s bump version.
-You may switch to vcs-based versioning using the hatch-vcs pluging if you prefer.

--   template sync

-    -   We use cookietemple to keep your package in sync with the template.
-A bot will make a pull request to your repository if we update the template.
-Like that you may benefit from new features or if we fix the build system.

--   Planned features

-    -   centralized logging

--   customize linting
--   how to add tests

 Take inspirations from the scanpy, scvi and muon developer guides!